 (5) Any facility operating data or process information used for the GHG emission calculations, including fuel use by fuel type, reported in million standard cubic feet for gaseous fuels, gallons for liquid fuels, short tons for solid fuels, and bone-dry short tons for biomass-derived solid fuels.
 If applicable, include high heat values and carbon content values used to calculate emissions.
 Missing fuel use or fuel characteristics data must be substituted according to the requirements of 40 CFR §98.35.

 (6) For facilities with on-site electricity generation or cogeneration, the applicable information specified in sections 95112(a)-(b) of this article.
 Geothermal facilities must also report the information specified in section 95112(e).
-Operators of hydrogen fuel cells must report the information specified in section 95112(f).
+Operators of fuel cells and linear generators must report the information specified in section 95112(f).

 (7) A signed and dated certification statement provided by the designated representative of the owner or operator, according to the requirements of 40 CFR §98.4(e)(1).